Step-by-step guide

 Translate and download

 This works for short files but has problems.
 Google Translate processes each line independently without dialogue context.
 You lose meaning in conversations where one line references another.
-You also need to be careful not to break the SRT format by accidentally shifting timestamps or segment numbers.
+And it's easy to break the SRT format by shifting timestamps or segment numbers.

-For files with more than 20-30 subtitles, using a dedicated SRT translator saves significant time and produces better results.
+For files with more than 20–30 subtitles, a dedicated SRT translator saves time and produces better results.

 • Start with clean source files.
 Make sure your original SRT has correct timestamps and properly formatted text.
 Garbage in, garbage out.